 Dilly Hussain

-Dilly Hussain is the deputy editor of British Muslim news site 5Pillars.
-He is also a political blogger for the Huffington Post and a features writer for Al Jazeera specialising on human rights.
-He regularly appears on Islam Channel, Russia Today, BBC Look East, BBC South and BBC radio stations discussing Middle East and North African politics, as well as domestic stories concerning British Muslims.
+Dilly Hussain is the Deputy Editor of British Muslim news site 5Pillars and host of the Blood Brothers podcast.
+He is also a political blogger for the Huffington Post and a features writer for Al Jazeera, specialising on human rights.
+He regularly appears on Islam Channel, Russia Today, BBC Look East, BBC South, and BBC radio stations discussing Middle East and North African politics, as well as domestic stories concerning British Muslims.

 Follow: